ElBueno21/base64Batch/README.md

 # base64Batch
-I made a base64 batch script that will encode and decode a file of your choosing and will output the result in a separate file titled respectfully.
+I made a base64 batch script that will encode and decode a file of your choosing and will output the result in a separate file titled respectfully (encoded.txt or decoded.txt).
 Will warn if a file is already is named as so and will ask if you would like to overwrite it or not.